raisanoshin/Enhancing-Enzyme-Solubility/README.md

 Minimum Files/Information Needed:

-	The path to the file containing PSSM values (generated from pipeline created by GitHub user JKlesmith or formatted according to said pipeline output)
+	The path to the file containing PSSM values (generated from pipeline created by GitHub user JKlesmith or formatted according to said pipeline output (example format provided in 'pssm_exformat.csv' in the Examples folder))

 	The path to the file containing the distance to active site and contact number information (as formatted through the CalculateDistAndCN parser if created manually)